medusajs/medusa/docs/content/advanced/backend/services/create-service.md

 ## Service Constructor

-As the service extends the `BaseService` class, all services in Medusa’s core, as well as all your custom services, will be available in your service’s constructor using dependency injection.
+As the service extends the `TransactionBaseService` class, all services in Medusa’s core, as well as all your custom services, will be available in your service’s constructor using dependency injection.

 So, if you want your service to use another service, simply add it as part of your constructor’s dependencies and set it to a field inside your service’s class: